kk-b/kkb.github.io/README.md

 ## Welcome!

-wassup
-this is where I will be attempting to build my portfolio!
+ayo! this is my portfolio repository. this is a huge WIP :)